polyfy/polylith/readme.md

 ## Testing

 Polylith encourages a test-centric approach when working with code.
-New brick tests are easy to write, and mocking can be avoided by the fact that each brick has access to all components in the environments they live in.
+New brick tests are easy to write, and mocking can be avoided in most cases as we have access to all components from the environments they live in.

 Let's go back to our example.